How to load additional files at runtime¶

 and in the install prefix of the second package.

-directory, but can consist of a sequence of directories: ["dir1" ; "dir2"]
+directory, but rather it can consist of a sequence of directories: ["dir1" ; "dir2"]

 .